 The cart carrying the Ark heads straight for Beth Shemesh, but the men of Beth Shemesh look into the Ark and many of them fall dead because of their actions.

 In I Samuel chapter 6 we are told that it was a "great slaughter" because of their actions, and that truly was the case.
 We are told that fifty thousand and seventy men died because they looked into the Ark.

-Now they don't want to keep the Ark either, and you can understand why.
-So they send the Ark to Kirjath Jearim, to the house of Abinadab, and his son Eleazar was to watch over it for the next 20 years.
-Now Saul was not a man of worship and thus he did not go after the Ark.
-But David was a man of worship and he goes to bring the Ark back, which represented the presence of God, the chabod or the glory of God.
-(Exodus 25:22).
+Because of what happened to them, they didn't want to keep the Ark either.
+You can understand why.

+They sent the Ark to Kirjath Jearim, to the house of Abinadab, and his son Eleazar was to watch over it and it stayed there for the next almost 70 years.

+Keep in mind that Saul was not a man of worship and thus he did not go after the Ark.

+But David was a man of worship, and he goes to bring the Ark back, which represented the presence of God.

+The Hebrew word "chabod" or "kavod" translates to "glory" and carries connotations of weight, honor, and splendor, representing God's majesty and presence.

+Also, the term "Ichabod," means "where is the glory?" or "the glory has departed," and it signifies a loss of God's presence or favor.
+(Exodus 25:22)

 And again, David wanted to bring the Ark back so the people can experience the chabod or the glory of God, the presence of God.
 That they would develop a heart of worship towards God!

-1. What a joyous celebration this was!
+What a joyous celebration this was!

+Notice what they did.

 They place the Ark of God on a cart and Uzzah and Ahio drove this new cart with the Ark on it.

 The music was playing and what praise and honor was given to God this day!

 The reality is, God did not accept it, as we will see!

 You see, just because there is much emotion, if there is no devotion or it is not according to God's Word, God will not accept it.

-The Ark of God was not to be carried on a cart, but upon the shoulders of the priests, and specifically the Koathite's.
+First of all, the Ark of God was not to be carried on a cart, but upon the shoulders of the priests, and specifically the Kohathites'.

+The Philistines put the Ark on a cart because they did not know any better.
+But the children of Israel did and yet they ignored what God wanted.

+They had the right motives and that was good.
+The problem was they did not have the right methods!
+And, as we will see, that is not going to be good.

+Think about the church today and their motives may be correct, but their methods can be wrong and that is where we get into trouble.

+We are not to mimic the world's methods, the things that they do.
+It may work in the world, but we should not apply it to the church.

+Let me also say this.